ONEARMY/academy/docs/universe/share-back.md

 <img src="../assets/universe/how-to.png"/>

-# Centralised documentation: How to’s
+# Centralised Documentation: The Library

 Documentation and sharing knowledge is actually one of the challenges with working open-source.
 You easily end up with knowledge shattered on the web.
 Questions, Discord, GitHub, Stackoverflow, comments etc. It easily becomes a mess making it very hard to really find good long term information back.
-Thats why we started working on [how-tos](https://community.preciousplastic.com/how-to).
-A centralised place in the community where members can upload their design, lessons, hacks, upgrades etc. You can filter on tags to find what you need and refer to other how-to.
+Thats why we started working on [the library](https://community.preciousplastic.com/library).
+A centralised place in the community where members can upload their design, lessons, hacks, upgrades etc. You can filter on tags to find what you need and refer to other projects.
 Its a place to centralise all the things we as a community learn.
 We need each other.

 # Questions
 Because there is still a lot to figure out when it comes to plastic recycling, we've started working on [Questions](https://community.preciousplastic.com/questions).